Generalized exchange: Reciprocity norm

 All forms of social exchange occur within structures of mutual dependence, that is, structures in which actors are mutually, or reciprocally dependent on one another for valued outcomes.
 A structure of mutual or reciprocal dependence is defining characteristic of all social relations based on exchange.

 The mutual or reciprocal dependence can be either direct (restricted) or indirect (generalized).
 Both of them rest on a norm of reciprocity which provides guidance to both parties: takers are obliged to be givers.
 In direct dyadic exchange, the norm of reciprocity insists that takers give gifts to those who gave to them.
 Generalized exchange, also, insists that takers give, but to somebody else.
 The recipient is not defined and creates opportunities of exploitation if actors explicitly reject the guiding norm of reciprocity.
 The purest form of indirect, generalized exchange, is the chain-generalized form, first documented by the classical anthropologists: Lévi-Strauss (1969) and Malinowski (1922).
 In chain-generalized exchange, benefits flow in one direction in a circle of giving that eventually returns benefit to the giver.
-In direct exchange, actors instead engage in individual actions that benefit another.
+In direct exchange, actors instead engage in individual actions that benefit one another.
 Reciprocal exchanges evolve gradually, as beneficial acts prompt reciprocal benefits, in a series of sequentially contingent, individual acts.